mrwadams/attackgen/README.md

 ## Usage

+### Standard Scenario Generation
 1. Enter your OpenAI API Key.
 2. Select your organisation's industry and size from the dropdown menus.
+3. Navigate to the `Threat Group Scenarios` page.
-3. Select a Threat Actor Group that you want to simulate.
+4. Select the Threat Actor Group that you want to simulate.
-4. Click on 'Generate Scenario' to create the incident response scenario.
+5. Click on 'Generate Scenario' to create the incident response scenario.
+6. Use the 👍 or 👎 buttons to provide feedback on the quality of the generated scenario.

+### 🆕 Custom Scenario Generation
+1. Enter your OpenAI API Key.
+2. Select your organisation's industry and size from the dropdown menus.
+3. Navigate to the `Custom Scenario` page.
+4. Use the multi-select box to search for and select the ATT&CK techniques relevant to your scenario.
+5. Click 'Generate Scenario' to create your custom incident response testing scenario based on the selected techniques.
+6. Use the 👍 or 👎 buttons to provide feedback on the quality of the generated scenario.

-Please note that generating a scenario may take a minute or so.
+Please note that generating scenarios may take a minute or so.
 Once the scenario is generated, you can view it on the app and also download it as a Markdown file.

 ## Contributing